cihga39871/Atria/README.md

 # Atria

-**Please follow [the release installation guide](docs/1.1.Release_installation_guide.md) to install Atria.
-Currently the repository contains the benchmark toolkit, which can be used to validate the performance of Atria.
-The source code will be uploaded to this repository once the Atria paper is accepted.**

 Atria is designed to trim adapters and low-quality bases of **pair-end** next-generation sequencing data.
 It infers the insert DNA precisely by integrating both adapter information and reverse-complementary properties of pair-end reads within a delicate decision tree.

 ## Contents